-16.7.8.
+17.7.8.
 According to the Chichester District Council Strategic Flood Risk Assessment, parts of the site are potentially susceptible to groundwater flood risk and so any future applications should be supported by a Flood Risk Assessment.

-16.7.9.
-With respect to compliance with policy 8 Surface and Foul Water, the site the nearest connection to the public sewer is at a location where hydraulic overloading in wet weather conditions does not occur.
+17.7.9.
+With respect to compliance with policy 12 Foul Water Policy, the nearest connection to the public sewer is at a location where hydraulic overloading in wet weather conditions does not occur.

-16.7.10.
+17.7.10.
 The proposed site layout makes provision for a wild life area and a green along the eastern area of the site together with a SuDS pond in the middle of the southern area of the site.